dylnslck/restle/README.md

 Restle is a lightweight *(and unstable)* [JSON API](http://jsonapi.org) compatible with [Ember Data](http://emberjs.com/api/data/).
 This is alpha software and not recommended for use in production code.

+Not all features in the JSON API specification are implemented yet: fields, voluntary inclusion, and some other small things.

 Getting started
 ====

 ```
 $ npm install restle --save